MagdalenaPopp/2020-ws_domp/slides.md

 -bash: -v: command not found
 ~~~~
 ...his slides still won't open.
 ---
+## Some important inputs

+- npm = Node Package Manager
+- install -g = global install
+--> module is accessible from any project
+- node.js = open-source, Javascript runtime environment
+- reveal.js = free open source HTML presentation framework --> to create presentations
+- reveal-md = using Markdown (instead of HTML) to create presentations

+---
 ## Solving John's Problem
 Finally, he uses npx and **it works**...

 - npx = npm package runner
---> it works because it doesn't matter where or if you've installed your package (reveal-md). npx will temporarily install it and run it.
+--> it works because it doesn't matter where or if you've installed reveal-md.
+--> npx will temporarily install it and run it.
 ```
 [Johns-MacBook:DO-CLASS john$ npx reveal-md slides.md
 Downloading Chromium r674921 - 108.3 Mb [==========] 100% 0.0s